 While a student has many options (30/60/120 days) to prepare PMP, it is always suggested to ensure that you have a proper plan for preparation.
-Here a plan of 60 days preparation has been given as an example, although each student designs own study plan what best suits him or her.
+Here a plan of 60 days of preparation has been given as an example, although each student designs their own study plan what best suits him or her.

-This table demonstrates 60 days of PMP Study Plan.
+This table demonstrates 60 days of the PMP Study Plan.

 One additional day should be allocated for final review.

-Within these 60 days’ time planning, you have to take a mock test to measure your progress and establish the areas you need to focus your attention.
+Within these 60 days’ time planning, you have to take a mock test to measure your progress and establish the areas you need to focus your attention on.

-Here is another table which defines 30 days of PMP Study Plan.
+Here is another table which defines 30 days of the PMP Study Plan.

 Although the experts never recommend for 30 days study plan, yet sometimes there are some legitimate reasons that the student compels to opt for 30 days or 15 days PMP Study Plan.